 Who Is Mordy Oberstein?

-Mordy Oberstein is the official liaison to the SEO community at Wix.
+Mordy Oberstein is Head of Communications at Semrush.
+Prior to this, he was the official liaison to the SEO community at Wix.
 He has years of experience working on the development of SEO tools and product.
 Mordy is extremely passionate about presenting SEO from a conceptual and analytical perspective.
 To that, you can often find him talking about SEO at conferences, on podcasts, webinars, etc. Mordy also regularly contributes SEO thought analysis and data-based studies to the leading SEO publications.

 This is a page about my history in SEO, my love for SEO and its community as well as my affinity for SEO podcasting!